What is this?

 The Say it in Saami project explores the endangered, indigenous Saami languages spoken in Finland, Sweden, Norway and Russia.
 The project features three of the Saami languages: North, Inari and Skolt Saami which are all spoken in Finland.

 The Say it in Saami project began when Finnish documentary filmmaker Katri Koivula and Saami poet Niillas Holmberg were sitting at a bar in Helsinki.
 For Katri the Saami culture and languages were completely foreign.
 She asked Niillas to teach her some phrases in North Saami, Niillas' mother language.
-It was a fun and memorable night and based on this meeting they had the idea to create a modern online Saami phrasebook where everybody could suggest phrases for translation.
+It was a fun and memorable night.
+Based on this meeting they had the idea to create a modern online Saami language phrasebook to which everybody could suggest phrases for translation.

 We hope this phrasebook and website will be fun and useful for everybody wanting to learn about the Saami culture and languages!
 You can discuss and comment on the topic using the hashtag: